jhuckaby/pixl-cache/README.md

 - Predictable results on overflow
 - Can expire based on key count or byte count
 - Event listener for expired keys
+- Can store metadata along with cache objects
 - No dependencies

 ## Benchmarks